 Naming conventions for nodes (tag terms) in HED schema.

 - 1. By convention, the first letter of a schema node (tag term) should be capitalized with the remainder lower case. - 2.
-Schema node names consisting of multiple words should not not contain blanks and should be hyphenated. - 3.
-Schema descriptions should be concise sentences, possibly with clarifying examples.
+Schema node names consisting of multiple words may not contain blanks and should be hyphenated.